isc-projects/stork/doc/user/dns.rst

 - ``/opt/homebrew/etc/powerdns/``

-If the config file is not found using the methods described above, the agent will report an error, and PowerDNS will not be shown on the list of detected apps.
+If the config file is not found using the methods described above, the agent will report an error, and PowerDNS will not be shown on the list of detected daemons.

 .. note::
     The ``STORK_AGENT_POWERDNS_CONFIG`` environment variable setting has no effect if